-TO ACCESS THE MEETING BY TELECONFERENCE, DIAL 1-416-764-8658 OR 1-888-886-7786 (TOLL-FREE), CONFERENCE ID: 24372440.
+TO ACCESS THE MEETING BY TELECONFERENCE, DIAL 1-416-764-8658 OR 1-888-886-7786 (TOLL-FREE), CONFERENCE ID: 24917102.

 Shareholders are entitled to vote at the Meeting either in person or by proxy in accordance with the procedures described in the Circular accompanying this notice.
 The Company is encouraging all shareholders to vote by proxy in advance of the Meeting.
-To be effective, the enclosed form of proxy or voting instruction form must be mailed or faxed so as to reach or be deposited with Computershare Investor Services Inc. ("Computershare"), the Company's transfer agent (in the case of registered holders) at Attention: Proxy Department, 135 West Beaver Creek, PO Box 300, Richmond Hill, Ontario, L4B 4R5, FAX No: (416) 263-9524 or 1-866-249-7775 not later than 5:00 p.m.
-(Toronto time) on November 20, 2020, or in the event of an adjournment, not later than two (2) business days preceding the day to which the Meeting is adjourned (the "Proxy Deadline"), or to your intermediary (in the case of beneficial holders) with sufficient time for them to file a proxy by the Proxy Deadline.
+To be effective, the enclosed form of proxy or voting instruction form must be mailed or faxed so as to reach or be deposited with Computershare Investor Services Inc. ("Computershare"), the Company's transfer agent (in the case of registered holders) at Attention: Proxy Department, 100 University Avenue, 8th floor, Toronto, Ontario, M5J 2Y1, FAX No: (416) 263-9524 or 1-866-249-7775 not later than 5:00 p.m.
+(Toronto time) on November 19, 2021, or in the event of an adjournment, not later than two (2) business days preceding the day to which the Meeting is adjourned (the "Proxy Deadline"), or to your intermediary (in the case of beneficial holders) with sufficient time for them to file a proxy by the Proxy Deadline.
 SHAREHOLDERS ARE REMINDED TO REVIEW THE CIRCULAR BEFORE VOTING.

-DATED this 15th day of October 2020.
+DATED this 14th day of October 2021.

-BY ORDER OF THE BOARD OF DIRECTORS
+BY ORDER OF THE BOARD OF DIRECTORS OF REVIVAL GOLD INC.

-(Signed) "Hugh Agro"
+Hugh Agro (Signed) "Hugh Agro"